-▪ Service incentive leaves are given to employees who may want to take a leave from work and still get paid on their absences.
+▪ Service incentive leaves are leave credits extended to covered employees who may want to use them whenever they take a leave from work, so that they remain paid during such absence from work.

 ▪ There are five (5) service incentive leave credits given to an employee who has rendered at least 12 months of service.

 ▪ The leave credits may be used for whatever reason.

 ▪ The employer is required to pay the cash equivalent of the unused leave credits.

 ▪ The service incentive leave credits replenish yearly.